-- \$200,000 to fund development of Phase II of the JPA's Zero Waste Strategies for countywide waste reduction program planning and implementation.
-Currently, the JPA has contracted with R3 to develop Phase I with an estimated completion date of October 2009. - 2.
+- 1. \$200,000 to fund development of Phase II of the JPA's Zero Waste Strategies for countywide waste reduction program planning and implementation.
+Currently, the JPA has contracted with R3 to develop Phase I with an estimated completion date of October 2009.
+As this program progresses the Executive Committee and Local task Force recommend \$50,000 be allocated for public outreach and waste reduction strategies. - 2.
 The County contract for JPA administration budget (6.1) proposes a \$9,369 three percent (3%) increase from last year's budget, primarily reflected by anticipated County bargaining agreement salary adjustment.
 Funds budgeted for salaries are fixed contract amounts - 3.
 The HHWP (6.2) includes funding for facility replacement, equipment replacement and facility closure.
 The funding for these accounts have been previously budgeted, but the expenses were omitted from past Facility invoices.
 I met with San Rafael Fire staff and Ken Nordhoff in November to propose a solution.
 It was agreed to charge for half of the necessary funds in current year and budget for the balance in FY 09-10.
 Please see the enclosed letter from Fire Chief Keith Schoenthal for further details on this item. - 4.
 HHWP budget (6.2) proposes no increase from the current FY 08-09 approved budget.
-To address the current year trend in Facility costs, the proposed budget recommends a reduction in operating days from six to five and elimination of a \$12,000 pilot pharmaceutical collection program.
+To address the current year trend in Facility costs your Executive Committee recommends a review of the HHW work plan to keep the HHW successful and within budget.
 Bradley Mark's enclosed letter budget outline the other specifics of the HHWP budget request. - 5.
 HHWP budget (6.2) per the Executive Committee's recommendation includes grant revenue \$40,355 for the Novato HHW program.
 The Novato HHW grant amount is equal to the Novato self-haul fee amount (\$25,352) levied on Redwood Landfill plus \$15,003 for JPA fees in past years.
-This is the seventh year of the Novato HHW grant. - As in previous years, included in the HHWP budget is funding for satellite HHW collection in West Marin.
-The budget includes \$19,000 for three 40 car-byappointment-only HHW collection events. - 7.
-The proposed budget is funded by a \$4.26 per ton tipping fee (\$0.85 for program budget 6.1, \$0.50 for zero waste and \$2.93 for program budget 6.2) charged to Marin's solid waste haulers and facility operators.
-This proposed tipping fee is an increase of \$0.09 per ton from FY 08-09. - 8.
+This is the seventh year of the Novato HHW grant. - 6.
+As in previous years, included in the HHWP budget is funding for satellite HHW collection in West Marin.
+The budget includes \$19,000 for three 40 car-by-appointment-only HHW collection events. - 7.
+The proposed budget is funded by a \$4.28 per ton tipping fee (\$0.85 for program budget 6.1, \$0.50 for zero waste and \$2.93 for program budget 6.2) charged to Marin's solid waste haulers and facility operators.
+This proposed tipping fee is an increase of \$0.09 per ton increase from FY 08-09. - 8.
 The JPA fees for FY 09-10 utilize calendar year 2007 tonnage. - 9.
 Pursuant to Section II of the JPA's contract with the County, it is proposed that the existing contract and work program be extended for a one-year period.

-It is requested your Committee approve and recommend the FY 09-10 Budget and related documents to JPA Board.
+It is requested your Board approve and recommend the FY 09-10 Budget, Contract and Fee Resolution.